-The area that is presently Lucius D. Clay Kaserne has a long history of use as festival grounds.
-As early as 1184 a national festival was held on the grounds and the German emperor Friedrich I, knighted his sons there.
+The area that is presently Lucius D. Clay Kaserne has a long history dating all the way back to the Roman period, as recent archeological excavations revealed.
+In 1184 a national festival was held on the grounds and the German emperor Friedrich I knighted his sons there.

 In later years a racetrack, which was well known throughout Europe for its excellent horse racing competition, was built on the site.
 On May 11, 1913 Prince Heinrich of Prussia landed in a field near the racetrack, thus completing the first recorded landing by an aircraft on what is now the airfield at Clay Kaserne.
 Around 1917, due to a decline in racetrack attendance, sponsors included aerial demonstrations as a regular part of the program.
 During these flying programs some of the most famous German stunt pilots made their appearance at Wiesbaden.
 Wiesbaden was not used as a military aerodrome during the First World War.

 In 1926 a retired German Flying Corps officer, Joseph Aumann, conceived the idea of turning the racetrack into an airfield.
 Although Aumann's idea did not win public approval he managed to convince city officials that the airfield would attract more visitors to the Spas of Wiesbaden and stimulate business in Wiesbaden and Mainz.

 In the spring of 1929 the Wiesbaden-Mainz airport was opened.
 Private and sport flying grew in popularity in Wiesbaden through 1933 when the Third Reich came into power.
 Flight training was organized for future Luftwaffe pilots at Wiesbaden during this time.